-8.1 Actively recognise the critical role Canterbury plays in the national economy and engage more with our local community to understand the opportunities it can provide for New Zealand.
+8.1.
+Actively recognise the critical role Canterbury plays in the national economy and engage more with our local community to understand the opportunities it can provide for New Zealand.

 There needs to be a greater recognition by Government on the role that Canterbury plays in the national economy and that Canterbury is the economic hub of the South Island.
-Too often we see Government announcements and policy changes that are focused on Auckland and Wellington, but may neglect Canterbury and the wider South Island.
-Canterbury businesses are continually adopting new technologies, investing in their people and growing innovative industries and as a region we are the perfect trial ground for new ideas and pilot programmes - so we would like to see Government partner with us on more new initiatives.
+Too often we see Government announcements and policy changes that are focused on Auckland and Wellington alone, neglecting Canterbury and the wider South Island.

+Canterbury businesses are innovative and continually adopting new technologies and investing in their people, and as a region, we are the perfect trial ground for new ideas and pilot programmes.
+We would like to see Government partner with us on more new initiatives and leverage the opportunities our city and region have to offer including the relative ease of doing business, our affordability, considering our new and emerging sectors and hi-tech, innovative culture.